softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 layout: simple_post
 ---

-Stream data processing is a very popular topic lately; it is also at the core of the "reactive" movement, which makes it even more trendy!
-Libraries provide various abstractions which let us solve a large number of "every-day" problems in an elegant way using stream processing combinators.
-The APIs usually use a *declarative* approach, hiding the details which we usually wrote in an imperative way.
+Stream data processing is an increasingly popular topic; it is also at the core of the "reactive" movement, which makes it even more trendy!
+Streaming libraries provide abstractions which let us solve a large number of "every-day" problems in an **elegant** way using stream processing combinators, using a **declarative** API, hiding all of the ugly "imperative" details.

-Stream processing comes in a couple of flavors, though.
+Stream processing comes in a couple of flavors.
 If you have really large data sets and need to process the data on multiple nodes in a distributed fashion, you should probably take a look at systems such as [Apache Spark](https://spark.apache.org).
-For **single-node computations** that’s definitely an overkill and other tools are needed (and very often, single-node is all you need!).
+For **single-node computations** that's definitely an overkill and other tools are needed (and very often, single-node is all you need!).
 There are two interesting stream processing libraries in the Scala ecosystem which fill that niche: [akka-stream](http://akka.io/docs/) and [scalaz-stream](https://github.com/scalaz/scalaz-stream).

-We’ll try to compare them in two parts: first looking at their design, then comparing features, API and performance by implementing same data streaming examples using either akka-stream or scalaz-stream.
-For the impatient, you can find the code [on Github](https://github.com/softwaremill/streams-tests).
-There’s a number of introductory blogs and talks (plus the project documentation), so we don’t aim to cover the details of the libraries in depth, just enough to get a sense of what are the similarities and differences.
+We'll try to compare them in two parts: first looking at their design, then comparing features, API and performance by implementing same data streaming examples using either akka-stream or scalaz-stream.
+For the impatient, you can find the [**code on Github**](https://github.com/softwaremill/streams-tests).
+There's a number of introductory blogs and talks (plus the project documentation), so I don't aim to cover the details of the libraries in depth, just enough to get a sense of what are the similarities and differences.

-Both libraries are under heavy development (especially akka-stream, which is the younger of the two) and the APIs are still in flux, but that doesn’t stop people from using them in production (let’s face it, we all used a library version 0.0.3-beta1-M3 at least once ;) ), so let’s see what they offer currently.
+Both libraries are under active development (especially akka-stream, which is the younger of the two) and the APIs are still in flux, but that doesn't stop people from using them in production (let's face it, we all used a library version 0.0.3-beta1-M3 at least once ;) ), so let's see what they offer currently.

 # What is ...?

-Let’s see how the creators introduce their libraries:
+How do the creators introduce their libraries?
+Different wording, but similar use-cases.

 > "Akka Streams is a library to process and transfer a sequence of elements using bounded buffer space"

 &nbsp;
 > "scalaz-stream is a streaming I/O library.
 The design goals are compositionality, expressiveness, resource safety, and speed."

-Different words, but similar use-cases.

 # Design characteristics

-Both scalaz-stream and Akka streams share a common design goal: to provide compositionality.
+Both scalaz-stream and akka-stream share a common design goal: to provide compositionality.
 We should be able to re-use different parts of the processing pipeline, connect them together in various combinations and different topologies.

 This is achieved using the same concept: first, we create a blueprint specifying how the stream should be transformed.
 This blueprint can be composed of pre-defined or custom components.
 No data is processed until a complete blueprint is "executed"; moreover, a blueprint should be executable multiple times.
 The blueprints are immutable and hence thread-safe.